 David brings extensive experience in business development and financial services as he is currently the Head of Distribution – CSB within the Bendigo and Adelaide Bank Group.
 David is the Chairman of the Australasian College of Sports and Exercise Physicians, Deputy Chair of the New Palm Court Orchestra and a Non-Executive Director of the Intensive Care Foundation, Bendigo Community Bank network, Gunaikurnai Aboriginal Land and Water Corporation and Australian Literary Studies (ALS).
 David sits on the Compass Council at the University of Melbourne’s Faculty of Business and Economics and also lectures in Allied Health at the Australian Catholic University.
-He previously held roles at Dimensional Fund Advisers and Macquarie Bank.
 David was the Founding Chairman of the Dry July Foundation and an advisory board member at the ATO representing the not-for-profit sector.

 Ms Ingrid Williams

 Ingrid sits on the board of Road Trauma Support Services Victoria, is the chairman of Wellness and Lifestyles and is a member of the CEO Institute.

 Dr Eranthi Hettiarachchi